nclisg/ZenPacks.community.Bind/README.md

 # ZenPacks.community.Bind

-This zenpack uses rndc to generate statics for bind.
+This zenpack uses rndc to generate statistics for bind.
 The stats are parsed via a python script which is executed from a command data source.

 Setup steps: